 Looking for Commercial Real Estate in Louisville?

-As commercial real estate in Louisville goes, our team at HOWE Louisville is familiar with the commercial real estate tenant/landlord laws in the state, including the eviction process.
+As commercial real estate in Louisville goes, our team at HOWE Real Estate is familiar with the commercial real estate tenant/landlord laws in the state, including the eviction process.
 If you’re looking for commercial real estate brokers to help finding tenants or you’re on the hunt for commercial property for sale in Louisville, let us help you get started on your search.
 We work with buyers, sellers, lessors and lessees across all property types in and around Louisville.
 To contact us, send us an email or call 502-890-4475.